Adrian-Grimm/escl-scan/README.md

 - Multiple resolutions
 - Multiple paper sizes

+# Updated
-# Updated to be a better compatible with Brother ADS-4700W and may others
+To be a better compatible with Brother ADS-4700W and may others

 # Usage
 Invoke the script like this to see all possible options: